mty22/krunker.io-translations/README.md

 This repo contains all the language files for Krunker.io

+Not sure on how to use GitHub?
+Check out https://lab.github.com/githubtraining/introduction-to-github

 Before translating Krunker into another language, please search for an existing issue to see if another person is working on it:

 https://github.com/mty22/krunker.io-translations/issues